CEI-lab/ece3400-2017/docs/tutorials/Eagle/Eagle_Tutorial.md

 #### Value
 The value tool allows you to change the value of a part.
 Many parts in Eagle don't explicitly tell you what their value is, so you have to set it with the value tool.
 Be sure to give every resistor, capacitor, and inductor a value, such as 10k for a 10k&Omega; resistor.
 #### Label
 The label tool allows you to attach labels to your nets.
-It is wise to label all of your imporant nets, as well as any nets that are not directly connected.
+It is wise to label all of your important nets, as well as any nets that are not directly connected.
 #### Show
 The show tool is used to see all the connections a net makes.
 This also helps you find out what other parts a component is connected to.
 To use the show tool, right click on a net and select show or select the show tool and click on the net you want to examine.
 #### Copy